DrainerEvelyn/Math-Gecs/README.md

 ---

-Thank you for using the AP Calculus & SAT Math Success website!
+Thank you for using the MathAceHub website!
 I hope you find the resources helpful in your academic journey.

 ---